matzieq/sparky/README.md

 #### `init(config)`

-Creates a JBox game.
+Creates a Sparky game.

-- **`config`** - configuration object used by JBox to create a game loop.
+- **`config`** - configuration object used by Sparky to create a game loop.
 The accepted fields are:
 - **`init()`** - function that runs once at the beginning of the game
 - **`draw()`** - function that runs every frame before the screen buffer is drawn to the canvas
 - **`update(dt)`** - function that runs every frame after the screen buffer is drawn to the canvas.
 The `dt` parameter is the amount of time (in seconds) that elapsed since the last frame